Libby Yu pianist

 Libby has recorded in studio and in recital for CBC Radio and is also collaborates regularly in various chamber music and duo recitals.
 On the local scene in Vancouver, she brings her passion for music to share with audiences of all ages and venues; she is an artist for the Health Arts Society "Concerts in Care" which allows her to share her music to residential care homes and hospitals.
 She engages actively in music education and passes on her love for music to her studio of students who over the years, have won honours locally, provincially and nationally.

 Libby has two solo albums available on CD and digital distribution: Chopin Recital 1 and Chopin Recital 2.
 The recording "Brahms: Sonatas and Songs" with violist Nicolo Eugelmi and mezzo-soprano Mariateresa Magisano was highly praised by the Strad Magazine and was also named a "Strad Selection".

-Libby’s most recent solo album, featuring her heartfelt program for the “Recital For Hope” benefit for cancer research in memory of her late husband, will be released in 2019.
+Libby’s most recent solo album, featuring her heartfelt program for the “Recital For Hope” benefit for cancer research in memory of her late husband, was released in 2019.

 Vancouver pianist Libby Yu is recognized as an accomplished performer, collaborator, teacher and adjudicator.